 Note: Remember that the analysis is constantly running so in

-the simple case of the double Foo()
+the simple case of the double Foo() method invocation we will actually report

 two diagnostics in two different locations where we call the method.
 After we